underscore-zi/delirious/README.md

 **Minecart Scan** - Detect chest minecarts in what is likely a mineshaft and scans for any unexpected air blocks.
 There one is a bit more prone to false positives and false negatives because of the greater variation in mineshaft generation.

+**Touch Scan** - This looks for any air block that is adjacent to a cave_air block.
+As cave air generates in clumps an air block in the middle of a clump is a sign of a player interaction.
+Though it can also just happen on the edges where the different types of airs meet.
+It might be useful if you're investigating an area though.

 #### False Positives

 No one likes to waste time on false alerts so I've made an effort to prefer false negatives to false positives.